Rytis-Stan/insurance-backend-coding-task/TASK_IMPLEMENTATION_NOTES.md

 The main API entry point project is **_Claims.Api_**.
 When the API's cover and claim creation and deletion endpoints get triggered (after passing validation), controllers call injected implementations of the _IHttpRequestAuditor_ interface.
 The interface has 2 implementations: the _PersistingAuditor_ and the _MessageQueueAuditor_.
 The _PersistingAuditor_ saves an auditing message directly to the SQL database (via an injected _IAuditRepository_ instance).
 It is simply a cleaned-up version of the initial _Claims_ project code.
 On the other hand, the _MessageQueueAuditor_ adds the capability of turning each auditing request into a RabbitMQ message queue message.
 This allows the system to defer the actual audit entry saving.

 In addition to the main entry point, there is an additional executable called **_Auditing.QueueAgent_**.
 It is a console application that connects to the same RabbitMQ message queues (cover and claim audits have separate queues now, though earlier implementations used a single one for both) that the auditors from the API project emit.
-Whenever new messages come in, the agent picks them up via instances of _AuditingQueueListener_, where each such listener is connected to instances of _PersistingAuditor_ via the same _IHttpRequestAuditor_ interface.
+Whenever new messages come in, the agent picks them up via instances of _AuditingQueueListener_, where each such listener is connected to an instance of _PersistingAuditor_ via the same _IHttpRequestAuditor_ interface.
+So, in effect, the combination of _MessageQueueAuditor_ and _AuditingQueueListener_ together act as sort of proxy of the _IHttpRequestAuditor_ interface that works via messages queues (even though RabbitMQ is used now, the message queue technology is exposed via interface-based abstractions, which could later get new implementations).

 ## Future considerations and potential improvements